zeuslawyer/microservices-architecture-course/README.md

 2. create an `infra/k8s` path inside the project `root folder` and inside there create the config file `auth-depl.yaml`
 3. In the project `root folder` create the `skaffold.yaml` configuration file to use Skaffold devtools.
 Point it to the necessary deployments that skaffold must monitor and manage.
 4. run `skaffold dev` from the project `root folder` and check terminal outputs.
+5. Consider the two ways to allow an outside network request (from browser) to get inside the Kube pod and hit the service.
+The two ways to do this are using a Kube NodePort service object or a service like the `ingress-nginx`.
+If the `ingress-nginx` instance is still running in docker, then create a new `ingress-nginx-srv.yaml` file
+6. In this file if you're changing the host, then update `/etc/hosts` on the machine to enable redirects to that host domain that you've chosen.
+7. Upon navigation there will be a security error in chrome because `ingress-nginx` expects https by default.
+Get around this by typing anywhere in browser `thisisunsafe`